setheliot/xyz_infra_poc/README.md

    - Update the `bucket` name, `dynamodb_table` name, and AWS `region` values in [`providers.tf`](terraform/providers.tf) under the **Remote backend** setting.
 1. [optional] Update [`stage.tfvars`](terraform/environment/stage.tfvars) and [`main.tfvars`](terraform/environment/main.tfvars) to set the `aws_region` you want to use for each.
 These must be different than each other.
 1. The staging environment infrastructure will automatically build when you merge a pull request into branch `stage`
-1. The production environment infrastructure will automatically build when you merge a pull request from the staging environment into branch `prod`
+1. The production environment infrastructure will automatically build when you merge a pull request from the staging environment into branch `main`

 ## Future plans
 - Add other environment types to the pipeline, such as `test`